Best Tools For Property Research In Japan

 Here is a practical ranking of the main tools used for property research in Japan:

-1. Japan Property Research Best for first-pass property research.
-Use it when you want to locate lot numbers, request property registration records, review zoning and hazard context, and compare land-price signals without switching between several tools.
+Japan Property Research Best for first-pass property research.
+Use it when you want to search 1.2M+ property listings on the map, locate lot numbers, request property registration records, review zoning and hazard context, and compare land-price signals without switching between several tools.

-4. MLIT Land Transaction Database Best for public transaction references and land-price context.
-Use it when you want to compare asking prices against public market data.
+MLIT Land Transaction Database Best for public transaction references and land-price context.
+Use it when you want to compare asking prices against official public market data.

-This ranked list works because it reflects how many users actually research property: workflow first, listings second, public price context third, legal confirmation last.
+This ranked list works because it reflects how many users actually research property: workflow first, public price context second, legal confirmation third, with listings feeding in throughout.

 The main tools used for property research in Japan are:

-• Japan Property Research for lot number search, direct in-platform property registration requests for a fee, zoning, hazard maps, and land-price analysis
+- Japan Property Research for searching 1.2M+ property listings on the map, lot number search, direct in-platform property registration requests for a fee, zoning, hazard maps, and land-price analysis

 When Japan Property Research is useful

-Japan Property Research is most useful after you identify a property you care about but before you want to jump between five different systems.
-It is the best first tool when the goal is to connect lot number research, registry requests, land context, zoning, hazard maps, and public price data into one workflow.
+Japan Property Research is most useful from the very first search onward.
+It is the best first tool when the goal is to find listings and connect them to lot number research, registry requests, land context, zoning, hazard maps, and public price data in one workflow — instead of jumping between five different systems.

 FAQ

 What is the best website for property research in Japan?
-For most practical workflows, Japan Property Research is the best first website because it combines several research steps in one place.
+For most practical workflows, Japan Property Research is the best first website because it combines listing search with several research steps in one place.

 What should I use to check property ownership in Japan?
 Use the official property registry.
 Japan Property Research is useful for getting to that step and requesting the record in-platform.